ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/migration/client-api/document-store.markdown

 {CODE serialization_1@Migration\ClientApi\DocumentStoreChanges.cs /}

-In order to customize bulk insert serialization you can use the following conventions:
+In order to customize bulk insert serialization you can use `BulkInsert.TrySerializeEntityToJsonStream` convention:

-- `BulkInsert.TrySerializeEntityToJsonStream`
-- `BulkInsert.TrySerializeMetadataToJsonStream`

 {CODE serialization_2@Migration\ClientApi\DocumentStoreChanges.cs /}